-The CORA included 222 measures, 30 of which were assessed on a mission to Madrid, well fact-finding as as to Murcia Santiago de Compostela.
+The CORA included 222 measures, 30 of which were assessed on a fact-finding mission to Madrid, as well as to Murcia and Santiago de Compostela.
 The mission was an opportunity not only to see in situ how measures are being implemented by ministerial units, but also to assess how autonomous communities are carrying out Spanish public administration reform at the regional level.